-25. PARENT COMPANY ONLY CONDENSED FINANCIAL INFORMATION
+24. PARENT COMPANY ONLY CONDENSED FINANCIAL INFORMATION

 For the presentation of the parent company only condensed financial information, the Company records its investment in subsidiaries, consolidated VIE and VIE's subsidiaries, under the equity method of accounting as prescribed in ASC 323, "Investments-Equity Method and Joint Ventures".
-Such investments are presented on the condensed balance sheets as "Investment in subsidiaries, consolidated VIE and VIE's subsidiaries" and the subsidiaries, consolidated VIE and VIE's subsidiaries' (losses) / income as "Share of (losses) / income from subsidiaries, consolidated VIE and VIE's subsidiaries" on the condensed statements of operations.
+Such investments are presented on the condensed balance sheets as "Investment in subsidiaries, consolidated VIE and VIE's subsidiaries" and the subsidiaries, consolidated VIE and VIE's subsidiaries' income (losses) as "Share of income (losses) from subsidiaries, consolidated VIE and VIE's subsidiaries" on the condensed statements of results of operations.
 The parent company only condensed financial information should be read in conjunction with the Company's consolidated financial statements.
-As of December 31, 2019, there were no material contingencies, significant provisions of long-term obligations, mandatory dividend or redemption requirements of redeemable stocks or guarantees of Niu Technologies, except for those, which have been separately disclosed in the consolidated financial statements.
+As of December 31, 2020, there were no material contingencies, significant provisions of long-term obligations, mandatory dividend or redemption requirements of redeemable stocks or guarantees of Niu Technologies, except for those, which have been separately disclosed in the consolidated financial statements.